flutter/website/src/release/breaking-changes/android-predictive-back.md

 or not it was successful.

 ### `PopScope`
-`PopScope` is a direct replacement for `WillPopScope`.
-Instead of deciding whether or not a pop is possible at the time it occurs, this is set ahead of time with the `canPop` boolean.
-It's also still possible to listen to pops by using `onPopInvoked`.
+The `PopScope` class directly replaces `WillPopScope`.
+Instead of deciding whether a pop is possible at the time it occurs, this is set ahead of time with the `canPop` boolean.
+You can still listen to pops by using `onPopInvoked`.

 ```dart
 PopScope(